texastribune/data-visuals-guides/computer-setup.md

 ![terminal preferences window](http://i.imgur.com/Oaphc7L.png)

 Beautiful!
-There's a whole world of color schemes out there that go beyond the defaults (and this article).
+There's a whole world of color schemes out there that go beyond the defaults.
 We encourage you to seek them out when you want to spice things up!

 ## Code Editors

-Two editors are used here at The Texas Tribune – [Atom](https://atom.io/) and [Sublime Text](http://www.sublimetext.com/).
+Three editors are primarily used here at The Texas Tribune – [Atom](https://atom.io/), [Sublime Text](http://www.sublimetext.com/) and [VS Code](https://code.visualstudio.com/).
 We have no particular preference – try them both out!
 (You're welcome to use anything else, too.)

 ### Atom